Results tagged ‘ Tigers ’

 Now, clearly, quoting the infinitely quotable Major League in reference to the 2013 Angels is hardly an original thought and I’m not even the first to sling this particular gem around this week.
 However, I would dearly love to be one of the last because, much like Lou Brown in his follow up comments to this bit of awesomeness, I would like to believe that the Angels are heating up.
 Really, I would.
 But this season??
 Always there is the Big B…what a Buttercup!

 Let me ‘splain (and, you know, see if I can throw in any more random movie references from the depths of my crazed brain while I’m at it!).
 Towards the end of the sad, sad debacle that was Wednesday night’s pitching implosion, abandon all hope…no, no, wait, here comes the Angels offense!…Nope, just kidding, more LOBsters than a large seafood chain could handle…Waaaaaiiiit, just kidding again, check out that offense!!…*facepalm* Nevermind, more LOBsters…emotional whiplash of a game, I tweeted, ‘This is such a buttercup game.
 And the Angels have just buttercupped all over the buttercupping thing.
 Blah.’
-And, you know what, even though the Angels have a proto-winning streak going on here – potentially their third of the season, talk about *facepalm*! – that sentiment actually sums up the whole season so far for me.
+And, you know what?
+Even though the Angels have a proto-winning streak going on here – potentially their third of the season, talk about *facepalm*! – that sentiment actually sums up the whole season so far for me.
 Because, yes, I was in part being cute and trying to interject some much needed levity into the situation by using the name of the Angels’ much hated – at least by, let’s call it, all fans in their right mind; the rest of you are highly suspect – 7th inning stretch ditty as a stand in for the long, drawn out f-bomb that most of us were feeling at that point.
 However, my word choice meant so much more as well.
 Let us review the lyrics of the song, shall we?:Why do you build me up (build me up) Buttercup, baby Just to let me down (let me down) and mess me around And then worst of all (worst of all) you never call, baby When you say you will (say you will) but I love you still I need you (I need you) more than anyone, darlin’ You know that I have from the start So build me up (build me up) Buttercup, don’t break my heart

 Forget all of the perfectly rational, ‘who in the hell thought that this song would be an appropriate rooting-for-the-home-team-at-a-sporting-event song and would they please turn their marketing card in…right now!’ thoughts you’re having at this moment because, sadly, this season they’re beside the point.
-Thus far the 2013 Angels are the Buttercup Angels.
-Always building us up, just to let us down again for another inning, another game, another streak, of the ‘you don’t want one’ kind.
+Thus far the 2013 Angels are the Buttercup Angels — always building us up, just to let us down again for another inning, another game, another streak, of the ‘you don’t want one’ kind.
 Offense starts coming back.
 Starting pitching blows a herd of goats.
 Starting pitching gets it done.
-Offense goes to sleep and/or the Angels bullpen decides to get all “flashback” on us and goes Arson Squad.
+Offense goes to sleep and/or the Angels bullpen decides to go all “flashback” on us and turns Arson Squad.
 Sweep the Tigers.
 Lose the next 5 – yes, count them, 5! – series.
 And so on, and so forth.
 So this proto-streak?
 I want it to be the real thing.
 Dear God I want it to be the real thing and the start of something great, but I just…I just don’t know.

 But if you’re about to throw the B word at me, you just zip your lip right there.
 There is no bandwagon.
 There never was.
 Seth and I are bleeding red fans who have nothing to jump off of.
-We love this team, even if this season like so many in the not so distant past, it’s a heavily frustrated, profanity laced, shouting kind of love.
+We love this team, even if this season, like oh so many in the not so distant past, it’s a heavily frustrated, profanity laced, shouting kind of love.
 We’re still watching every game we can on TV.
 We’re still buying tickets to the Big A though, being less excited, we’ll probably attend closer to 15 games than our customary 20 – 25.
 It’s just the focus that has shifted.
 In another tweet this week, I confessed to fellow Angels fans that, even though it makes me feel like a bad fan, at this point I’m just hoping for the team to straighten up enough that they’re at least fun to watch play again…you know *cue hope and optimism yet again* like the last two games were!
 Anything more than that seems so farfetched that I just can’t bring my brain to contemplate it without the Angels themselves providing significantly more incentive.
 But the minute they do?
 (And, so help me, I can feel it starting already.)
-Well, I’ll let them build me up once more, praying the whole way that this time?
+Well, I’ll let them build me up once more, praying the whole way that, this time?
 This time it’s real, and they don’t let me down…again.

 Jerry Dipoto Deals the Undeal-able Contract and Other Therapeutic Baseball News for this Ailing Blogger